THE BROXTON ROCKS

 - One of the "30 Natural Wonders in Georgia to See Before You Die" by the Atlanta Journal Constitution

 Botanists come from all over the United States to study the Rocks’ 530 plant species, some of them threatened or endangered.
 Sharing the sandy landscape of the Rocks are Indigo snakes, gopher tortoises, more than 100 bird species, and a host of mammals and reptiles.

-Because of the fragile, endangered plant and animal species populating the Broxton Rocks, tours are limited to only a few times per year.
-To inquire about tours, email The Nature Conservancy directly at (404) 873-6946.
+Because of the fragile, endangered plant and animal species populating the Broxton Rocks, guided tours are limited to only a few times per year.
+To inquire about guided tours, visit the The Nature Conservancy website, email the Nature Conservancy directly at firstname.lastname@example.org, or call 1-404-873-6946.